Jeffreyricketts/receipt-processor-challenge/README.md

+# Instructions for Running APP
+Got to the GetID_Responce.txt file

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided